pschafran/pschafran.github.io/_posts/2024-04-30-hornwort-genomes.markdown

 ```

 <b>Filter genes with in-frame stop codons</b><br>
 <p>BRAKER will sometimes predict proteins that contain in-frame (internal) stop codons.
 In the BRAKER-produced CDS/AA FASTA files, the sequences in the bad regions are masked with N (CDS) or X (AA), but the GTF file will still contain annotation that creates a bad sequence.
-Following NCBI protocol for genes that are 'broken' but are not thought to be pseudogenes, these will get annotated with <code>pseudo=true</code>.
-The easiest starting point is the <code>bad_genes.lst</code> if you ran BRAKER with the <code>--nocleanup</code> option.
+Following NCBI protocol for genes that are 'broken' but are not thought to be pseudogenes, these will get annotated with `pseudo=true`.
+The easiest starting point is the `bad_genes.lst` if you ran BRAKER with the `--nocleanup` option.
 If you didn't, make a new translation from the GTF:</p>

 ```shell
 gffread -y proteins.fasta -g genome.fasta augustus.hints.gtf